raspberrypilearning/retraining-model/en/step_2.md

 title: What is a machine learning model?
 ---

-A model is a set of rules a computer has learned to complete a task, like determining what is in a picture it's shown.
+A model is a set of rules a computer has learned to complete a task, such as determining what is in a picture it's shown.

 These rules are divided up into **layers**.
 Each layer looks at the results of the one before it and tests them against some rules to decide what results to pass to the next layer.